ankorstore/yokai-showroom/http-demo/README.md

 It provides:

-- a [Yokai](https://github.com/ankorstore/yokai) application container, with the [HTTP server](https://ankorstore.github.io/yokai/modules/fxhttpserver/) module to offer the gophers API
+- a [Yokai](https://github.com/ankorstore/yokai) application container, with the [HTTP server](https://ankorstore.github.io/yokai/modules/fxhttpserver/) and [ORM](https://ankorstore.github.io/yokai/modules/fxorm/) modules to offer the gophers API
 - a [MySQL](https://www.mysql.com/) container to store the gophers
 - a [Jaeger](https://www.jaegertracing.io/) container to collect the application traces